-Brew Dog Edinburgh
+Pints at Brew Dog Edinburgh

 Brewdog’s craft beer bars are places that you can guarantee your pooch will get a ‘paw’some’ welcome; treats are on the bar and water bowls are offered, usually before you’ve had a chance to peruse the beer board yourself.
 I have to say it helps quite a bit that the pints here are just as fantastic as the service, and I’d been visiting Brewdog way before this ‘wee dug’ entered my life.
 You just can’t beat the chilled out vibe of their bars.

-Whilst spending a morning chasing waves at Portobello Beach, there wasn’t anything better than stumbling upon Miro’s, a dog friendly beach front café with a full Scottish Breakfast on the menu.
-As our only sunny day we chose to stay outside with our sandy pooch, but they also welcomed worn-out dogs inside too.
+Whilst spending a morning chasing waves at Portobello Beach, there wasn’t anything better than stumbling upon Miro’s, a dog-friendly beach front café with a full Scottish Breakfast on the menu.
+As our only sunny day, we chose to stay outside with our sandy pooch, but they also welcomed worn-out dogs inside too.

-So, is Edinburgh Dog Friendly?
+So, is Edinburgh Dog-Friendly?

 Yes and no. With anywhere you are taking your dog you are hoping for good weather for the best part, as you’ll want to spend a lot of time outside, sightseeing, as you can guarantee that simply walking the streets with your dog is a perfectly acceptable pooch-friendly activity.
-In terms of restaurants and drinking holes I did a fair bit of research before visiting and found that some sources were more reliable than others.
-Dugs n Pubs was our life line, however sites like Yelp which featured user complied lists of supposedly ‘Dog Friendly’ places was full of inaccuracies.
+In terms of restaurants and drinking holes, I did a fair bit of research before visiting and found that some sources were more reliable than others.
+Dugs n Pubs was our life line, however sites like Yelp which featured user complied lists of supposedly ‘Dog-Friendly’ places was full of inaccuracies.
 You live and learn!
 Weirdly we also came across one Ghost Walk who denied our attendance, which I’m pretty sure is blatant discrimination (Uh, you’re telling me I can’t bring my dog on a walking tour of outdoor public places? okaayyy!).
-On the other hand we came across all the wonderful places I’ve written about here, which isn’t anywhere near an exhaustive list of the places that would welcome pup, and I can’t tell you the amount of times we got stopped in the street for a chat (and a puppy cuddle), or when the guy at the takeaway shop invited us all in and treated Pablo to a sausage on the house!
+On the other hand we came across all the wonderful places I’ve written about here, which isn’t anywhere near an exhaustive list of the places that would welcome pup, and I can’t tell you a number of times we got stopped in the street for a chat (and a puppy cuddle), or when the guy at the takeaway shop invited us all in and treated Pablo to a sausage on the house!